 HVAC isn’t all about numbers, of course.
 What matters is that you can be comfortable in your home, 24/7/365.

 After all, what’s it worth to be able to sit indoors in the middle of July and never feel hot, never have to change the thermostat, and never worry about one room being hotter than another one?
 Return on comfort is a big deal.
 It’s easily as important – if not more important – than what happens to your bank account balance when you buy new HVAC equipment.

 Just be aware that the cheapest system isn’t always going to result in the most comfort.
-The hypothetical system we define below portrays a high performance (but by no means the most expensive) system to provide a sense of what it might cost to replace your current HVAC setup with a more efficient alternative.
+The hypothetical system we consider below portrays a high-performance (but by no means the most expensive) system to provide a sense of what it might cost to replace your current HVAC setup with a more efficient alternative.